-To be honest, I liked this more than I anticipated (after some reading in the interim space between learning about the film’s existence and seeing it) but the movie wasn’t as good as I expected it to be either.
-That probably doesn’t make an ounce of sense which is why we’re here – to talk about said movie, so let’s keep going.
-My mom and I finally sat down to watch this about a month (or longer) ago and we both had to adjust to the reality of what this film was.
-Instead of being a simple albeit beautiful costume drama, it transitions between being magical realism and involving fantasy elements.
-Not perhaps in the traditional ways, however there are prevalent elements of fantasy engrained in the script and really, in order for the story to work (and circle back to completeness), fantasy in some form was a given.
+To be honest, I do like this more than I anticipated, but the movie isn’t as good as I expect it to be either.
+Together, with my mom, we sat down to watch this, and we both had to adjust to the reality of this film.
+Instead of being a simple albeit beautiful costume drama, it transitions between magical realism and fantasy.
+Not perhaps in the traditional ways, however there are prevalent elements of fantasy ingrained in the script and really, in order for the story to work (and circle back to completeness), fantasy in some form was a given.

-The romance also didn’t feel 100% “right.”
-This is probably just me being picky, but that’s the truth.
-The progression was fine, but how it wound up breaking seemed heartbreaking, maybe, but also awkward.
-Beyond those quibbles, I did enjoy this film.
-It’s something I definitely see myself renting again.
-My mother probably would not.
-She, like me, wanted to like this and neither one of us walked away feeling as if we’d just found that new fantasy-esque romance that would stick with us.
-That being said, I also see this movie as being something I would like better a second time through.
-I now know what to expect and will likely pick up on more symbolism when I’m not so focused on wondering why the heck something “supernatural” is happening when this was meant to be a pretty costume drama piece.
-Not to be slighted in this write-up, there certainly is plenty of that.
-There’s some exquisite staging and naturally, I adored seeing Jessica in something outside of her Downton Abbey role.
+The romance also doesn’t feel 100% “right.”
+Likely this is just me being picky.
+The progression is fine, but how it winds up breaking seems heartbreaking, perhaps, but also awkward.
+Beyond these quibbles, I did enjoy this film.
+While I’d re-watch it, my mother probably won’t.
+She, like me, wanted to like this and neither one of us walk away with a “good” feeling.
+A second viewing is likely to reveal more symbolism because I won’t focus on wondering what the heck the “supernatural” vibe is about.
+There is still good, like its exquisite staging and naturally, I adore seeing Jessica in something outside of her Downton Abbey role.
 What the cast, producers and company put together is phenomenal.
 That much cannot be argued.

-If you enjoy fantasy romances, you are very likely going to like this film.
-In its own way, it’s really a kind of winter fairytale that has layers upon layers of magic on a deeper emotional sphere.
+If you enjoy fantasy romances, you’ll like this film.
+In its own way, it’s really a kind of fairy tale, that has layers upon layers of magic on a deeper emotional sphere.
 Its ending might not be traditional – some might even say, it’s a little bit of heartbreak, but for this script and story, it IS beautiful.
-Folklore probably isn’t even the proper description, but certainly this is a tale that will probably enchant many of its viewers.

-(Content: there is one scene involving a couple sleeping together.
-She invites him into her room after undressing - she wants to be “loved.”
-There is some kissing as they fall onto the bed.
+Content: there is one scene of a couple sleeping together; she wants to be “loved.”
+There’s some kissing as they fall into the bed.
 Next we see them lying side by side.
 There’s some minor violence and profanity.
-The film is rated PG13.)
+The film is PG13.